Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Analysis of Lower Bound Proofs for Queue Machines

-Another result the proof of which refers to the incomplete argument of Satz~3.4 (b) is: \begin{theorem}[Satz~3.5 (b) of \cite{Vollmar70}] There are deterministic context-free languages that are not accepted by deterministic simple buffer automata. \end{theorem} The witness language is:

-Here the lower time bound $\Omega(n^{4/3}/\log n)$ on palindrome recognition by non-deterministic one-queue machines from \cite{Li92} applies to the witness language.
+Another result the proof of which refers to the incomplete argument in the proof of Satz~3.4~(b) of \cite{Vollmar70} is: \begin{theorem}[Satz~3.5~(b) of \cite{Vollmar70}] There exist deterministic context-free languages not accepted by deterministic simple buffer automata. \end{theorem} The witness language is $ \{ wvcv^Rw^R \mid v \in \{ 0, 1 \}^+, w \in \{ a, b \}^+\}$.
+The proof can be adapted from the one of Lemma~\ref{lowerL}, since the descriptional complexity of a string and its mirror-image are equal up to a constant.
+The result also follows from the lower time bound $\Omega(n^{4/3}/\log n)$ on palindrome recognition by non-deterministic one-queue machines from \cite{Li92}.

-Finally the proof of the following non-closure property is affected: \begin{claim}[Satz~4.1 (a) of \cite{Vollmar70}] The class of languages accepted by deterministic simple buffer automata is not closed under intersection. \end{claim} This claim does not seem to follow easily from known results.
+Finally, the proof of the following non-closure property is affected by the incomplete proof of Satz~3.4~(b): \begin{theorem}[Satz~4.1~(a) of \cite{Vollmar70}] The class of languages accepted by deterministic simple buffer automata is not closed under intersection. \end{theorem} This claim does not seem to follow from other known results, and thus the representation